aws/amazon-chime-sdk-android/README.md

 #### Use case 2.
 Add an observer to receive audio and video session life cycle events.

-> Note: to avoid missing any events, add an observer before session starts.
+> Note: To avoid missing any events, add an observer before the session starts.
 You can remove the observer by calling meetingSession.audioVideo.removeAudioVideoObserver(observer).

 ```kotlin
 val observer = object : AudioVideoObserver {